openturns/openturns/python/doc/theory/reliability_sensitivity/subset_sampling.rst

 In the first figure (top left), the true, but unknown, *limit state surface* (LSS) is sketched.
 Then, one considers successive intermediate nested failure domains which adaptively evolve towards the true failure LSS (first, second and third intermediate failure domains).
 Thus, the rare event estimation problem can be split into a sequence of :math:`m` subproblems with larger probabilities to estimate.
-For the first level :math:`s=1`, the probability reads :
+For the first level :math:`s=1`, the probability reads:

 .. math::
    p_1 = \mathbb{P}(E_1) = \mathbb{E}_{\Phi_d} [ \mathbf{1}_{ \mathcal{F}_{u,1}  }(U) ]